An increasing number of people today prefer to communicate via multiple channels like text messaging, email, video calling, etc., over voice calls.

-Outbound calls refer to the calls made by a contact center representative.
-These phone calls may be part of surveys, lead generation campaigns, direct sales calls, etc.
+An outbound call refers to a call made by a contact center representative.
+Outbound services or phone calls may be part of surveys, lead generation campaigns, a direct sales phone call, etc.

 For example, if you have a health insurance company, your sales team may contact potential leads to explain your insurance plans and convert these leads into paying customers.

 In some cases, contact centers may use an Interactive Voice Response (IVR) system to handle incoming and outgoing calls.
 This computer-based phone system uses keypad entries or voice commands to provide information to customers without requiring human intervention.